SJMA to Present Major Exhibition of Work by The Propeller Group this Fall

 Among the highlights of the exhibition is The Living Need Light, the Dead Need Music (2014), a film that follows funerary traditions of the Mekong Delta.
 It combines documentary footage, staged reenactments, and fantastical scenes to explore slippages between real and imagined rituals shared across cultures.
 It will be paired with accompanying sculptures inspired by traditional Vietnamese funerary objects: a carved jackfruit wood snake with gold fangs and an adorned water buffalo skull.

 Also on view will be AK-47 vs M16 (2015–2016), a multi-part mixed media work that includes a film, a video, works on paper, and accompanying objects.
 The project references the two weapons popularly associated with opposing sides of the Cold War.
 Working with ballistics experts in a lab, the artists fired the weapons at each other into translucent blocks composed of a dense gel used for ballistics testing.
-A related film assembles clips from news reels, Hollywood films, YouTube, and other sources to illustrate how these weapons came to be indelibly intertwined with the Cold War in the popular imagination.
+A related film assembles clips from newsreels, Hollywood films, YouTube, and other sources to illustrate how these weapons came to be indelibly intertwined with the Cold War in the popular imagination.

 PUBLIC PROGRAMS AND CATALOGUE

 The Museum plans a variety of public programs in conjunction with the exhibition, beginning with a Creative Minds lecture by the artists, on Thursday, October 26, at 7 PM, followed by an opening reception.
+Tour the exhibition with Lauren Schell Dickens, curator, for a Gallery Talk on Thursday, November 9, at 12:30 PM.

 ABOUT THE PROPELLER GROUP

 The Propeller Group was founded in 2006 and consists of members Matt Lucero (born 1976, Upland, California), Tuan Andrew Nguyen (born 1976, Saigon), and Phunam (born 1974, Saigon).
-Its work has been featured in the Goteborg International Biennial for Contemporary Art, Sweden; the 56th Venice Biennale; Prospect.3: Notes for Now, International Contemporary Biennial, New Orleans; No Country: Contemporary Art for South and Southeast Asia, Solomon R. Guggenheim Museum, New York; The Unseen: Guangzhou Triennial, Guangdong Museum of Art, China; Six Lines of Flight, San Francisco Museum of Modern Art; Made in LA, Los Angeles Biennial, Hammer Museum; and The Ungovernables, New Museum, New York.
+Their work has been featured in the Goteborg International Biennial for Contemporary Art, Sweden; the 56th Venice Biennale; Prospect.3: Notes for Now, International Contemporary Biennial, New Orleans; No Country: Contemporary Art for South and Southeast Asia, Solomon R. Guggenheim Museum, New York; The Unseen: Guangzhou Triennial, Guangdong Museum of Art, China; Six Lines of Flight, San Francisco Museum of Modern Art; Made in LA, Los Angeles Biennial, Hammer Museum; and The Ungovernables, New Museum, New York.
 Recent solo projects include A Universe of Collisions at Grand Arts, Kansas City, Missouri, and The Living Need Light, The Dead Need Music, Carnegie Museum of Art, Pittsburgh.

 The exhibition has been organized by Blaffer Art Museum at the University of Houston, Museum of Contemporary Art Chicago, and Phoenix Art Museum.